TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Index.rst

 **Tutorial**

-This document is a tutorial.
+This document is a ttutorial.
 Tutorials are designed to be step-by-step instructions specifically created to walk a beginner through a particular task from beginning to end.
 To facilitate effective learning, tutorials provide examples to illustrate the subjects they